clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 * Another Electron app.
 * Not capable of wiki linking within its database of notes.
-* Doesn't seem to support the ​creation of Tables of Contents in Markdown in the usual way.
+* Doesn't seem to support the creation of Tables of Contents in Markdown in the usual way.
 * It doesn't seem possible to change the layout of the application's main page.
-When notes have long names, they can be truncated in the column that lists the notes in the open notebook.​
+When notes have long names, they can be truncated in the column that lists the notes in the open notebook.
 * It does not seem possible to change the layout of the list of notebooks.
-For example, you cannot move one notebook higher in the list.
+For example, you cannot move one notebook higher on the list.
-* It would be nice if the application retained a "history" of notes visited such that you could move backward and forward through the list of notes already viewed, like you can with a browser.
+* It would be nice if the application retained a "history" of notes visited such that you could move backward and forward through the list of notes already viewed​ like you can with a browser.

 Each of these alternative applications has pluses and minuses.
 Obviously, or I wouldn't have written CWiki.